-Property taxes are a major of source unrestricted revenue for the County general fund, schools, cities, and special districts.
-Proposition 13 establishes the current method of assessment.
-Property owners may also vote to include certain types of additional special assessments along with property taxes.
+Property taxes are a major source of unrestricted revenue for the County general fund, schools, cities, and special districts.
+Proposition 13 establishes the current method of Property assessment. owners may also vote to include certain types of additional special assessments along with property taxes.
 The County Assessor maintains the inventory of assessable property and prepares the assessment rolls.
-The Auditor maintains the tax rates, calculates the taxes due and adds any special assessments.
+The Auditor maintains the tax rates, calculates the taxes due, and adds any special assessments.